goauthentik/authentik/website/blog/2023-11-15-how-wireguard-makes-zero-trust-acheivable/item.md

 At the time, when many enterprises were still shiftingware software to the cloud and before remote work became truly normal, many organizations thought perimeter-based security worked well enough.
 Leaders could read a Forrester paper on zero trust, find it interesting, and agree in theory but not feel compelled to rebuild their entire security system.

-Security concerns already suffer from a “But it won’t happen to me” effect, and the prospect of making a huge investment for the sake of an abstract benefit (the ROI of *not* getting a breach, maybe) was hard to calculate.
+Security concerns already suffer from a “But it won’t happen to me” effect, and the prospect of making a huge investment for the sake of an abstract benefit (the ROI of _not_ getting a breach, maybe) was hard to calculate.

 Vendors didn’t make these calculations easier.
 When it debuted, zero trust was more an abstract idea than a practical methodology, and security vendors did little to clarify things.
 Most vendors were not ready for zero trust at all, and even those that claimed to be couldn’t integrate and interoperate well because the ecosystem wasn’t mature yet.

-NIST, which published [zero trust guidance in 2020](https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-207.pdf), agreed, writing, “During the technology survey, it became apparent that no one vendor offers a single solution that will provide zero trust.”
+[NIST](https://www.nist.gov/) (National Institute of Standards and Technologies), which published [Zero Trust Architecture in 2020](https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-207.pdf), agreed, writing, “During the technology survey, it became apparent that no one vendor offers a single solution that will provide zero trust.”
 They argued, too, that because there’s “no single solution” for zero trust, “It is impossible to have a single protocol or framework that enables an enterprise to move to a ZTA.”

 We’re in an awkward spot.
 Everyone agrees zero trust is good but few know how to implement it.
 Vendors have coalesced around zero trust messaging, but few can actually meet the promises on their landing pages.
 Many companies that claim to be zero trust aren’t, and many companies that haven’t thought much about zero trust have almost stumbled into it.